 Vincent Roazzi Jr. faces down wild beasts and his own skepticism on a spiritual journey to Bhutan's most famous monastery.

-Considered to be the world's last Shangri-La, the small Himalayan kingdom of Bhutan tightly controls its tourism.
+Considered to be the world's last Shangri-La, the small Himalayan kingdom of Bhutan tightly controls tourism.
 Here's what you need to know about laws, etiquette and visas.